SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Similar to other survey sites, the actual length of the surveys can vary.
 The typical length though seems to be around 10-15 minutes, with longer surveys usually rewarding more points.

 LifePoints offers multiple options to earn points and rewards.
 Their quarterly sweepstake has a prize pool of $2000, which is shared among 103 lucky winners.

 You earn sweepstake entries in several ways, especially by successfully completing surveys.

-Redeeming your LifePoints rewards
+Redeeming your LifePoints rewards for gift cards

 That said, it’s best to redeem the larger rewards as they provide better value.
 You can also redeem for cash via PayPal.